 As a kid, I loved to do pencil drawings.
 I received so much affirmation from my sketches that I decided that I should learn to paint and become a professional artist when I grew up.
 But the problem was that for every drawing or painting I completed, there were 10 I abandoned part-way through.
 They just never looked right.
 I became unsure of my ambition to attend art school once I realized that I couldn’t distinguish certain shades of color.
-My younger brother burst into hysteria one day over a self-portrait that I thought was perfect.
+My younger brother burst into hysterics one day over a self-portrait that I considered perfect.
 He pointed out through howls of laughter that I had painted myself green.
 That pretty much ended my dream and at the same time assured me that I couldn’t trust my own abilities.

 I realize now that my idea of a perfect drawing or painting was so narrow that I could never fulfill it.
 In my belief system at the time, there were only two ways to create a picture, the right way and the wrong way.
 Unfortunately, my understanding of art wasn’t mature enough to question any unarticulated definitions of right and wrong.
 And so, my old sketchbooks are littered with abandoned and incomplete drawings.* I’ve often wondered what could have been if I had learned to relax, appreciate the process, and creatively discover something new rather than fixating on a specific end product and the fear of not attaining it.

 What is it that lures people into the perfectionistic trap?
 I’m sure there are many answers to such a question, depending on the specific task at hand.
 Some might say they just want what they do to be the best it can be.
 Others link their personal value to achieving specific goals.
 What they accomplish, however, rarely matches what they believe ought to be.